Rdecoster/ReadOutLoud/README.md

 This is a simple Text To Speach aplication design to be a chrome extension.
 This aplication uses Amazon Polly.
 Amazon Polly can use a Neural TTS (NTTS) system that can produce even higher quality voices than its standard voices.
 The NTTS system produces the most natural and human-like text-to-speech voices possible.
 You will need to have your own AWS account to generate a identity key.
+A Deployed Demo of this aplication can be reached here https://speakit-rd.herokuapp.com/